johnwarden/httperror/README.md

 			if err != nil {
 				// TODO: insert your application's error logging code here. fmt.Printf("HTTP Handler returned error %s\n", err)

-				customErrorHandler(w, err)
-			} else {
-				fmt.Printf("HTTP Handler returned ok\n")
 			}

-			return nil
+			return err
 		}
 	}

-## Example: Panic Middleware

-The following example is simple middleware that converts panics in HTTP handlers to errors.
-This means that users will be served an appropriate 500 error response, and that middleware can inspect and log errors.
-A further refinement might be to trigger a graceful server shutdown on panic.

-	import (
-		"fmt"
-		"net/http"

-		"github.com/johnwarden/httperror"
-	)

-	func getMeOuttaHere(w http.ResponseWriter, r *http.Request) error {
-		w.Header().Set("Content-Type", "text/plain")
-		panic("Get me outta here!")
-		return nil
-	}

-	func Example_panic() {

-		h := httperror.HandlerFunc(getMeOuttaHere)

-		h = panicMiddleware(h)

-		_, o := testRequest(h, "/")
-		fmt.Println(o)
-		// Output: 500 Internal Server Error
-	}

-	func panicMiddleware(h httperror.Handler) httperror.HandlerFunc {
-		return func(w http.ResponseWriter, r *http.Request) (err error) {

-			defer func() {
-				if r := recover(); r != nil {
-					isErr := false
-					if err, isErr = r.(error); !isErr {
-						err = fmt.Errorf("%v", r)
-					}
-				}
-			}()

-			err = h.Serve(w, r)
-			return;
-		}
-	}

 ## Example: HTTPRouter

 This example illustrates the use of the error-returning paradigm described in this document with a popular router package, httprouter.
-To make things more interesting, the handler function accepts its parameters as a struct instead of a value of type httprouter.Params value, thereby decoupling the handler from the router.
+To make things more interesting, the handler function accepts its parameters as a struct instead of a value of type [httprouter.Params](https://pkg.go.dev/github.com/julienschmidt/httprouter#Params), thereby decoupling the handler from the router.

 	import (
 		"fmt"